Six Ways to Sunday: Plot

-As the months pass, Abie shows Harry the ropes but when faced with killing someone, Harry hesitates, but ultimately does it, letting himself go as he did when beating the strip club owner.
-That night, Harry goes to Louis Varga's house, only to find it empty, sans for Iris, his Hungarian maid.
-She offers him coffee, and it is here where Harry's alter-ego Madden (Holter Graham), appears.
+As the months pass, Abie shows Harry the ropes, but when faced with killing someone, Harry hesitates, but ultimately does it, letting himself go as he did when beating the strip club owner.
+That night, Harry goes to Louis Varga's house, only to find it empty except for Iris, his Hungarian maid.
+She offers him coffee, and it is here where Harry's alter-ego, Madden (Holter Graham), appears.
 With Madden in control, Harry frightens Iris and thus causes her to quit.
 Angry, Mr. Varga makes Harry apologize to Iris, and makes Harry say he is in love with her to prompt her to come back under Mr. Varga's employment.
 Hesitantly, Iris accepts Harry's timid offer and the two begin dating, with Harry actually falling in love with Iris along the way, much to his mother's anger and jealousy.

-When Harry finds a house that he likes, he is set on moving into it as a means to escape his mother's controlling nature, but when she moves with him, she decorates the house as a replica of their old apartment, much to her sons anger.
+When Harry finds a house that he likes, he is set on moving into it as a means to escape his mother's controlling nature, but when she moves with him, she decorates the house as a replica of their old apartment, much to her son's anger.
 Arnie is then released from prison, and Harry hopes to get him back in the game as their getaway driver for a new hit coming up.
-However, the hit goes awry when it is revealed far too late that the man to be killed by both Harry and Abie, is actually Abie's long-lost uncle.
-Devastated, Abie pauses long enough for the police to be called, which is where Arnie flees.
-Abie and Harry manage to escape.
-While Abie grieves at home, falling off the wagon after years of sobriety, Harry and "Madden" meet up again and this leads him to Iris' house, where the consummate their relationship.
+However, the hit goes awry when it is revealed far too late that the man to be killed by both Harry and Abie is actually Abie's long-lost uncle.
+Devastated, Abie pauses long enough for the police to be called.
+Arnie flees, and Abie and Harry manage to escape.
+While Abie grieves at home, falling off the wagon after years of sobriety, Harry and "Madden" meet up again, and this leads him to Iris' house, where they consummate their relationship.
 Arnie then comes forward with the promise of immunity, and flips on Harry and Abie.
 Both Abie and Harry keep quiet during the interrogation.